cloudfoundry/diego-design-notes/migrating-to-diego.md

 The DEAs are tightly coupled to the notion that staging entails running through a set of buildpacks.
 Because of this there are optimizations in place that treat buildpacks as *special things*: in short, the DEAs basically mount the buildpacks directly into containers.

 Diego, being a generic container runtime, does not treat buildpacks in a special way.
 They are simply assets that are downloaded and copied into containers.
 The only optimization in place is a local download cache that allows Diego to avoid the download step.
 At this time, however, the buildpacks need to be *copied* into each container - this copy step is expensive and does not parallelize well (it's disk-performance-bound).
-This is excaserbated by the size of CF's offline buildpacks.
+This is exacerbated by the size of CF's offline buildpacks.

 ##### Workarounds